ADOPT AKOALA

 Koala Woman Says

-This electorate stretching from Noosa to Maryborough was the scene of many Koala deaths in the days of the fur trade, the Maryborough Chronicle (14th November 1900) noted that “thousands of koalas have been killed in the Wide Bay and Burnett District in a one month period”.
+This electorate stretching from Noosa to Maryborough and westwards to Murgo was the scene of many Koala deaths in the days of the fur trade, the Maryborough Chronicle (14th November 1900) noted that “thousands of koalas have been killed in the Wide Bay and Burnett District in a one-month period”.
 This coincided with a period of land clearing for dairy farming.
 We don’t think Koalas ever recovered from this slaughter and then a second wave of development starting in the 1970s removed 35% of the remaining habitat and increased fragmentation so that Koalas, while looking for food trees, had to also deal with dogs and cars.
-You could always take people to Noosa National Park to see at least half a dozen Koalas, but now it’s very rare to see one.
-The Park Koalas isolated from other Koalas by busy roads so we think they’ll be entirely gone in a couple of years.
+You could always take people to Noosa National Park to see at least half a dozen Koalas, but None have been recorded around Noosa since 2021.The Park Koalas are isolated from other Koalas by busy roads so we think they’ll be entirely gone in a couple of years.
+A bit further west at Tewantin, there are still a few Koalas hanging on around the edges of suburbia.

 Member for Wide Bay